-- (1) IV administered epinephrine has an extremely rapid onset of action. - (2) Is rapidly inactivated by the liver - (3) Subcutaneous administration of epinephrine results in slower absorption due to local vasoconstriction. - (4) Local massage will hasten absorption. - (5) Topically applied nebulizer within the respiratory tract, epinephrine has vasoconstrictor properties that result in reduction of mucosal and submucosal edema.
+- (1) IV administered epinephrine has an extremely rapid onset of action, and is rapidly inactivated by the liver. - (2) Topically applied nebulizer within the respiratory tract, epinephrine has vasoconstrictor properties that result in reduction of mucosal and submucosal edema.
 It also has bronchodilator properties that reduce airway smooth muscle spasms.